bronsonholden/capish/README.md

 or tags instead.
 Triggering a code deployment is as simple as updating your cookbook recipe to use the new revision/tag.

+Capish uses the [git](https://rubygems.org/gems/git) gem to interact with local and remote repositories.

 ## Example

 ```rb